 - 7.3.
 Reporting Period Reports.
-Within seventy-five (75) days after the end of each Reporting Period during the Royalty Term, Licensee will provide reports containing the following information for the applicable Reporting Period: (i) the number and type of Products made by or for Licensee, Affiliates and Sublicensee(s); (ii) the number and type of Products sold by Licensee, Affiliates, and Sublicensee(s); (iii) the Net Sales (and the calculation of Net Sales); (iv) the Royalties due under Section 3.3; (v) the Sublicensing Revenue (and the calculation of Sublicensing Revenue); (vi) the Sublicensing Fees due under Section 3.7; and (xiii) the total amount paid or payable for any Payments Due.
+Within seventy-five (75) days after the end of each Reporting Period during the Royalty Term, Licensee will provide reports containing the following information for the applicable Reporting Period: (i) the number and type of Products made by or for Licensee, Affiliates and Sublicensee(s); (ii) the number and type of Products sold by Licensee, Affiliates, and Sublicensee(s); (iii) the Net Sales (and the calculation of Net Sales); (iv) the Royalties due under Section 3.3; (v) the Sublicensing Revenue (and the calculation of Sublicensing Revenue); (vi) the Sublicensing Fees due under Section 3.6; (vii) the total amount (Royalties and Sublicensing Fees) due to Foundation; (viii) identification of all Patent Rights claims that any Patent Product is Covered By; (ix) identification of Materials and Technical Information used or incorporated in the discovery, development, manufacture, use, sale, offering for sale, importation, exportation, distribution of any Other Product; (x) any License Maintenance Fees under Section 3.4; (xi) the Annual Minimum Royalties under 3.5; (xii) the milestones completed and the Milestone Payments under 3.7; and (xiii) the total amount paid or payable for any Payments Due.
 Licensee will submit these reports to Foundation even if there are no Payments Due for a particular Reporting Period.
 The foregoing will be provided on a country-by-country basis.
 Licensee will include with such reports copies of all reports Licensee receives from Sublicensees and Affiliates for the Reporting Period. - 7.4.
 Semi-Annual Due Diligence Reports.
 Within sixty (60) days after the end of each second and fourth calendar quarter, Licensee will provide reports containing the following information relating to the two previous calendar quarters: progress on the commercialization and development of the Licensed Subject Matter and Products (i.e., new product development, product evaluation and testing, marketing plans, sales forecasts, significant commercialization events, scientific and commercialization hurdles faced, and progress on the milestones set forth in the Commercialization Plan).
 The foregoing will be provided on a country-by-country basis. - 7.5.
 Report Certification.
 An officer of Licensee will sign and certify each report required under this Section 7, and all reports will be prepared in accordance with Generally Accepted Accounting Principles.